stefanwalther/qliksense-extension-tutorial/src/part-01/02-Introduction-to-QlikSense-Visualization-Extensions/readme.md

 * **[market.qlik.com](http://market.qlik.com)**
 Probably quite soon, we'll also see commercial visualization extensions for Qlik Sense on [market.qlik.com](http://market.qlik.com)
 * **[GitHub](http://github.com)**
 Fortunately quite a lot of developers are publishing their extensions to GitHub.
+Give it a try.